Music

 living-room band - the modern 21st century version of the 19th century

 practice of "parlour music".
-The weekly gathering attracts seven
+The weekly gathering attracted seven

 to nine participants in any given week, out of a pool of twice as many